Use forwarders to get data into the indexer cluster

 Advantages of the indexer discovery method

 Indexer discovery has advantages over the traditional method:

 - When new peer nodes join the cluster, you do not need to reconfigure and restart your forwarders to connect to the new peers.
-The forwarder automatically gets the updated list of peers from the master.
+The forwarder automatically gets the updated list of peers from the manager node.
 It uses load balancing to forward to all peers in the list.

 - You can add new forwarders without needing to determine the current set of cluster peers.
 You just configure indexer discovery on the new forwarders.

 - You can use weighted load balancing when forwarding data across the set of peers.
 With indexer discovery, the manager node can track the amount of total disk space on each peer and communicate that information to the forwarders.
 The forwarders then adjust the amount of data they send to each peer, based on the disk capacity.

 Configure the data inputs to each forwarder